NetComposer/nkdomain/README.md

 ### Services

-Available services must be registered before being used, calling nkdomain:register_service/3.
+All services must have a 'class', that must be an Erlang module implementing several callback functions (see nkdomain_load:parse_services/3).